zevhr/medaltv-wrapper/readme.md

     apikey: '',
     keyword: 'your search term',
     limit: 'how many clips you want returned (up to 1000, default is 1)',
-    offset: 'how many objects to skip (default is 0)' })
+    offset: 'how many objects to skip (default is 0)',
+    random: boolean (if you want a random clip to be returned) })

     console.log(mtv.data)